-Social care is one of the many devolved issue in the UK to the respective nations.
-Legislation about care and foster care therefore varies across the UK.
-In Wales, the legislative body is the Welsh Senedd Cymru/Welsh Parliment.
+Fostering is a devolved issue in the UK.
+Legislation about foster care therefore varies across the UK.
+In Wales, the legislative body is the Welsh Senedd Cymru/Welsh Parliament.
 There is a wide range of law and guidance that has relevance for foster care in Wales.

-During the evolution of Welsh Government legislative powers, there is currently no single source or site providing a comprehensive collection of all current UK and Welsh legislation, however, the following may be useful:
+During the evolution of Welsh Government legislative powers, there is currently no single source or site providing a comprehensive collection of all current UK and Welsh legislation, guidance or resources; however, the following may be useful:

 In addition, the below legislation and guidance is a starting point and is not a comprehensive guide to all legislation relating to children and young people in foster care in Wales.